JCR-UK

 Rev. I. Gross

 Born in Czechoslovakia, Rev. Gross studied at yeshivot at Presburg (today Bratislava), Munkac (Mukachevo in Ukraine) and Piestan (Piestany, Slovakia).
 He came to England in 1934, studied at the Yeshiva Etz Chaim and in 1937 he was appointed minister of the Sarah Klausner Memorial Synagogue, West Hampstead, northwest London.
 After World War II, Rev. Gross became minister of the Kilburn & Brondesbury Chevra Torah, northwest London, and in 1950 he became minister of the Dunstable Hebrew Congregation, Bedfordshire.
 The Catford Synagogue in southeast London appointed him their minister in March 1953 as successor to Rev. Judah H. Rockman.
 However, his stay there appears to have been brief as the congregation advertised for a minister and secretary in March 1954.
-(Jewish Chronicle profile 6 March 1953; Jewish Year Listings.)
+(JC profile 6 March 1953; Jewish Year Listings.)

 Rev. Samuel Gross, BA